BI-Library/excluding-items-without-cover-from-coverflow/README.md

 ## Step 2 - Where to put the code

-Normally we could include the above code in Home > Administration > System preferences > OPACUserJS, but because the Coverflow plugin is last thing loaded, we must include our code directly in the Coverflow code, specifically in the file `opacuserjs.tt`, which means we must find where the file lives.
+Normally we could include the above code in Home > Administration > System preferences > OPACUserJS, but because the Coverflow plugin is the last thing loaded, we must include our code directly in the Coverflow plugin, specifically in the file `opacuserjs.tt`, which means we must find where the file lives.

 If the Koha instance was installed via a Debian package, it should be located at:
 `/var/lib/koha/[instance name]/plugins/Koha/Plugin/Com/ByWaterSolutions/CoverFlow/opacuserjs.tt`

 ## Step 3 - Inserting the code

-With opacuserjs.tt, find the reference to 'NoImage.png'.
+Within opacuserjs.tt, find the reference to 'NoImage.png'.
 It should be around line 10.

 Now simply create a new line and insert the code from **Step 1**.